 Anything in the OR that can create a spark or otherwise start a fire with the presence of fuel and an oxidizer is considered a possible ignition source.
 Tissue-cutting tools, lasers, fiber-optic lights, cables, defibrillators, drills, magnets—the list goes on and on.

 These tools are generally controlled by the surgeon, and hospitals should have policies and procedures in place for how to handle items in surgical rooms that generate heat of any kind.

 Surgical fires commonly cause the following injuries:

-These injuries all cause severe long-term complications for victims of surgical fires.
+These injuries can all cause severe long-term complications for victims of surgical fires.

-If you or a loved one have suffered injuries from a fire during surgery, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have suffered injuries from a fire during surgery, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.